pexip/os-python2.7/Doc/library/logging.handlers.rst

    .. method:: emit(record)

-      Sends the record to the Web server as a URL-encoded dictionary.
+      Sends the record to the Web server as an URL-encoded dictionary.
 The :meth:`mapLogRecord` method is used to convert the record to the dictionary to be sent.